3191110276/intro-to-kubernetes/3_Basic_K8S_App/README.md

 kubectl get pods
 ```

 Right now, the list of pods should only include a single pod, the hello-cisco pod we just created.

-We can also get detailed information about this pod by using:
+We can see a bit more information about the pod, by specifiying the '-o wide' option.
+If we want to see the complete definition of the object in Kubernetes, we can use the '-o yaml' or '-o json' options.
+Another way to get detailed information about the pod would be by using:

 ```
 kubectl describe pods hello-cisco
 ```

-We could even jump directly into the pod, to verify some things:
+All of this information so far was focused on how Kubernetes sees the pod.
+If we want to figure out what is going on inside of our container, we can even run Linux commands directly in our container.
+For example, we could have a look at what processes are currently running:

 ```
 kubectl exec hello-cisco ps aux
 ```

 ![Challenge 1](img/challenge1.png?raw=true "Challenge 1")